Skip to main content

 Servers

-Navigate to Inventory Details → Servers tab to view discovered server details.
+Navigate to Inventory Details → Servers tab to view discovered server details(compute, storage and mgmt).

 Inventory details — Servers tab